 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 The online CV should not include sensitive information as it could show a lack of respect for confidentiality and discretion.

 Other South Africa Cover Letter Info

-To be successful in your South Africa job search and getting the job you want, you need to prepare a South Africa cover letter and South Africa CV which you must email instantly to the prospective employers selected during a job search in South Africa.
+To be successful in your South Africa job search and get the job you want, you need to prepare a South Africa cover letter and South Africa CV which you must email instantly to the prospective employers selected during a job search in South Africa.

 When you receive an invitation to the South Africa job interview, you may apply for a South Africa visa and a South Africa work permit.
-Then prepare yourself for a job interview and take a look at the South Africa dress code because how you dress is one of the most important attributes in being hired.
+Then prepare yourself for a job interview and take a look at the South African dress code because how you dress is one of the most important attributes in being hired.